pagerinc/hapi-raven/README.md

   register: require('hapi-raven'),
   options: {
     dsn: process.env.SENTRY_DSN,
+    patchGlobal: true,
-    patchGlobal: true
+    captureUnhandledRejections: true
   }
 });
 ```

 ## Usage

 Once you register the plugin on a server, logging will happen automatically.

 The plugin listens for [`'request-error'` events](http://hapijs.com/api#server-events) which are emitted any time `reply` is called with an error where `err.isBoom === false`.
 Note that the `'request-error'` event is emitted for all thrown exceptions and passed errors that are not Boom errors.
 Transforming an error at an extension point (e.g. `'onPostHandler'` or `'onPreResponse'`) into a Boom error will not prevent the event from being emitted on response.

 --------------